Auto Insurance &OEM – Auto Glass Repair & Replacement

 It isn’t uncommon for insurance companies to authorize dealer auto glass parts for brand new cars or

-trucks, or if aftermarket auto glass is not available.
-If you want to ensure your insurance company reimburses you for OEM auto glass replacement, it is wise to purchase an OEM Endorsement before the damage occurs.
+trucks, or if aftermarket parts are not available.
+If you want to ensure your insurance company reimburses you for OEM replacement, it is wise to purchase an OEM Endorsement before the damage occurs.

 What Is OEM?